edgarcosta/crystalline_obstruction/README.md

 ## Examples

-### Jacobians hyperelliptic curves with a Weierstrass point over Qp
+### Jacobians of hyperelliptic curves with a Weierstrass point over Qp

 ```
 sage: from crystalline_obstruction import crystalline_obstruction